Dasiy* Candle, by Kay Gregory

 When her lease was not renewed at The Firefly Salon after eight years, instead of closing her doors and crying, she created this eponymous new salon, Kay Gregory, and re-opened in a new space that allows her to combine her dual loves.
 In the process, she took her salon from The Firefly’s streamlined Art Deco style to a new mid-century modern aesthetic.

-Every haircut and blow dry begins with a scalp and shoulder massage, using AVEDA composition oils, and is followed by a custom shampoo/condition and a hot towel head wrap.
+Every haircut and blow dry begins with a scalp & shoulder massage, using AVEDA composition oils, which is followed by a custom shampoo/condition & a hot towel head wrap.

 Blow dry: $40

 Bang trim: $20 (complimentary for existing clients between haircuts)

 Partial + haircut: $175

 Full head + haircut: $200